 Who can I travel with?

 Under Welsh Government rules at Alert Level 1, you must keep social distance from anyone not in your exclusive extended household (this means up to three households which have joined together).
-Up to 30 people can meet outdoors but you should maintain social distancing.

 Why can only 24 passengers get on the tram at one time?